ralph-mcardell/sh-utils/doc/dict.md

 | 'value_suffix'    | Characters output after each dict entry value output |

-As implied in the description of the value for the 'nesting_indent' key print specification string values may contain newlines
+As implied in the description of the value for the 'nesting_indent' key print specification string values may contain newlines.

-`dict_pretty_print` may be called directly so as to see the output on the console or via *Command Substitution* to capture the output.
+`dict_pretty_print` may be called directly to send to output to stdout, or via *Command Substitution* to capture the output.
 #### Parameters

 | Parameter number| Description |